jundalisay/spblist/content/en/material/fallacies/scientism.md

 > A superior requirement is to answer questions about real phenomena conclusively

-The answer could apply only to a single person who has a unique situation, and therefore subjective.
+The answer could apply only to a single person who has a unique situation, and therefore be subjective.
 Or it could solve the problem in a general imprecise way.

 The important thing is that the problem is solved conclusively, without creating new problems.*